mr4tt/csmic/content/misc/internship_lessons.md

         - notes on how to do something
         - thoughts on how to accomplish something (eg: to build this pipeline, i need x to connect to y and send data to z)
         - section for jotting down what you need to do the next day / future goals
         - this is very helpful for final presentations / project report
+    - i also had pages for specific things i'd be working with a lot to note down useful commands
+        - eg: i made a page with useful clickhouse queries and docs i found myself referencing a lot

 2. **set up expectations / goals and project timelines asap**
     - understand why your project(s) is important; why / how is your project providing value? can you measure that? what does success look like?